-So after my own trip to the city and tracking down some incredible views, I decided to make a list!
-I’m guessing that if I spent hour googling the best spots to take photos of the Golden Gate Bridge, that there are other people out there doing it too – so here are all the places I found that offered up amazing views of the Golden Gate Bridge.
+So after my own trip to the city and tracking down some incredible views and the best places to see the Golden Gate Bridge, I decided to make a list for everyone else!
+I’m guessing that if I spent hour googling the best places to see the Golden Gate Bridge, that there are other people out there doing it too – so here are all the places I found that offered up the best views of the Golden Gate Bridge!

 If you don’t mind the wind, and the hike, Battery Spencer offers some of the most incredible up-close views you could ask for.
 You’re basically eye-level with the bridge and it’s right there in front of you with no obstructions, and there’s an awesome viewing platform with lots of space (no need to elbow in for the best view).
 It’s a great place to watch the sunset too – as you’ll get the sun setting over the ocean right next to the bridge.

 Quick tip!
 Remember that San Francisco can often get misty on the more elevated view points!
 For this reason, if you’re visiting a higher elevated view point, it’s worth waiting for a clear day or good weather, to make sure you can actually see the Golden Gate Bridge!

 Fort Point is the next Golden Gate Bridge view point on my list!
 Fort Point was really popular with bikers when we were up there, and it’s a little bit of a walk up, but not a difficult one.
 Our friends Matt and Nic pushed a pram up and didn’t struggle – so it’s no big deal.